United States of America

 Politics

 The current president of the United States is Joe Biden, after he won the 2020 election.
-It was a pretty nasty election campaign, which climaxed with protestors storming the US Capitol to protest the results.
+It was a pretty nasty election campaign, which climaxed with protesters storming the US Capitol to overturn the results.

 Language